Skip to main content

 About Patati Patata Friterie de Luxe

-Patati Patata Friterie de Luxe is a compact counter-service spot on Boulevard Saint-Laurent built around poutine, burgers, and Belgian-style fries.
+Patati Patata Friterie de Luxe is a compact counter-service spot on Boulevard Saint-Laurent built around poutine, burgers, Belgian-style fries.
 No reservations, no ceremony — just reliable casual food on the Plateau.
 Best for solo diners or pairs looking for a fast, low-key bite before or after a night out on the Main.

 Who Should Go and When

 If you've already done Patati Patata once and liked it, the play is to go back on a weeknight when the Saint-Laurent foot traffic dies down and you can actually settle in.
 This is a spot for the solo diner who wants something unpretentious and fast, or for a pair who needs a low-stakes bite before or after hitting the bars along the Main.
-It fits late-night hunger better than a planned dinner occasion, and right now — as Montreal's colder months push people toward comfort food — a friterie with counter seating and warm air hitting you as you walk in is exactly the right call.
+It fits late-night hunger better than a planned dinner occasion, right now — as Montreal's colder months push people toward comfort food — a friterie with counter seating and warm air hitting you as you walk in is exactly the right call.

 What You're Booking Into

 Patati Patata Friterie de Luxe sits on Boulevard Saint-Laurent in the Plateau-Mont-Royal, one of Montreal's most reliably busy stretches for eating and drinking.
-The "de luxe" in the name is a wink , this is a small, casual counter-service spot built around poutine, burgers, and Belgian-style fries, not a tasting menu.
+The "de luxe" in the name is a wink, this is a small, casual counter-service spot built around poutine, burgers, Belgian-style fries, not a tasting menu.
 The space is compact, which means seating is limited and the room fills fast on weekends.
-The draw here is the stripped-back format: you order at the counter, the food comes quickly, and there's no ceremony about it.
+The draw here is the stripped-back format: you order at the counter, the food comes quickly, there's no ceremony about it.

 The drinks side is not the reason to visit.
-This is not a cocktail bar, and the bar program is functional rather than considered.
+This is not a cocktail bar, the bar program is functional rather than considered.
 Beer and simple options are on offer to accompany the food, but if you're looking for a strong cocktail program on the Plateau, our full Montreal bars guide will point you toward better options nearby.
-Patati Patata's value is in the food , specifically in the fries and poutine, which are the items that have kept a loyal local following returning since the place opened.
+Patati Patata's value is in the food, specifically in the fries and poutine, which are the items that have kept a loyal local following returning since the place opened.

 For context on where this fits in Montreal's broader eating scene, it sits at the opposite end of the spectrum from destination restaurants like Toqué or Jérôme Ferrer - Europea.
 It's also a different proposition from Mastard, which targets a more composed modern dining experience.
-Patati Patata is in the same casual, value-first tier as Schwartz's , both are Plateau institutions operating on the strength of one or two things done consistently well.
+Patati Patata is in the same casual, value-first tier as Schwartz's, both are Plateau institutions operating on the strength of one or two things done consistently well.
 Browse our full Montreal restaurants guide if you're building a longer itinerary across the city.

 Booking and Logistics

 No reservation is needed and none is likely possible.
-Walk in, check the line, and expect a short wait during peak hours on Friday and Saturday nights.
+Walk in, check the line, expect a short wait during peak hours on Friday and Saturday nights.
 Timing around 5–6 PM on a weekday is the path of least resistance.
 Given the counter format and small footprint, groups larger than four will find it awkward.
 Solo diners and pairs are the natural fit here.

 Compare Patati Patata Friterie de Luxe